ceph/ceph/doc/man/8/rbd-nbd.rst

 .. option:: --nbds_max *limit*

-   Override the parameter of NBD kernel module when modprobe, used to limit the count of nbd device.
+   Override NBD kernel module parameters during modprobe.
+Used to limit the maximum number of nbd devices.

 .. option:: --max_part *limit*

-    Override for module param nbds_max.
+    Override module parameter nbds_max.

 .. option:: --exclusive

-   Forbid writes by other clients.
+   Prevent other clients from writing to the image.

 .. option:: --io-timeout *seconds*

    Override device timeout.
-Linux kernel will default to a 30 second request timeout.
+The Linux kernel defaults to a 30 second request timeout.
-   Allow the user to optionally specify an alternate timeout.
+   Allows the user to optionally specify an alternate timeout.

 .. option:: --reattach-timeout *seconds*

-   Specify timeout for the kernel to wait for a new rbd-nbd process is attached after the old process is detached.
-The default is 30 second.
+   Specify timeout for the kernel to wait for a new rbd-nbd process to be attached, after the old process is detached.
+The default is 30 seconds.

 Image and snap specs
 ====================